- Linear Technology

 Reconciliation: checks for invalidated volumes, i.e. virtual volumes which have been re-written.
 Reconciliation is best run before Reclamation

-Reclamation: consolidates stacked volumes which contain expired virtual volumes.
+Reclamation: applies to VTA systems and consolidates stacked volumes which contain expired virtual volumes.
 Reclamation requires scratch volumes, and requires free drives, so it must be run at a time when recalls are minimal.
 Keep the reclamation percentage low, between 10 and 30%, otherwise reclamation will run for too long, and not achieve much

 The consensus now is that you can put any kind of existing tape data onto virtual tape.
 In practice, some kinds of data are better than others.
 Also, virtual tape will provide a lot more drives, and that can benefit all applications.
 As always, the choice is up to you.
 Some things to consider are